cbochs/grapple.nvim/README.md

 -- Create a static scope resolver that simply returns "I'm a teapot" require("grapple.scope").static("I'm a teapot")

--- Create a suffic scope resolver that appends the string "commands" -- to the end of a "git" scope resolver require("grapple.scope").suffix(
+-- Create a suffix scope resolver that appends the suffix "commands" -- to the end of the git scope resolver require("grapple.scope").suffix(
     require("grapple").resolvers.git,
     require("grapple.scope").static("commands")